SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 LOOP AT itab ASSIGNING <fs1>.
   <fs1>-carrid = ...
 "The field symbol represents a line of the table.
   <fs1>-connid = ...
 "Components are accessed with the component selector.
-                     "Here, a new value is assigned.
+                     "Here, it is assumed that a new value is assigned.
   ...
 ENDLOOP.

-"Inline declaration of field symbol
+"Inline declaration of a field symbol.
+It receives a suitable "type automatically.
 LOOP AT itab ASSIGNING FIELD-SYMBOL(<fs2>).
   <fs2>-carrid = ...
   <fs2>-connid = ...